 Don’t Forget About the Theory

 It’s great to get practical experience when learning to code, but you shouldn’t overlook the theory side of things either.
 Simply opening a “programming for dummies” book will help you relax and understand what’s needed to become a professional programmer.
 You’ll also learn plenty of tips and tricks along the way and many books come with practical lessons once you’ve completed the theory, so you’ll have plenty of time to test what you’ve learned.
+It’ll be a programming test for you.

 Join Online Development Communities